fastify/fastify-helmet/README.md

 By passing `{ global: true }` into the options, `fastify-helmet` allows you to register Helmet for all your application routes by default.
 If you want a more granular control on how to apply Helmet to your application you can choose to disable it on a global scope by passing `{ global: false }` to the options.
-By default this option is set to `true`.
+By default, this option is set to `true`.

 #### Example - enable `fastify-helmet` globally